 Though Mac Cosmetics has more followers on Instagram their most popular image posted in recent weeks had 156k likes and 297 comments.
 By comparison Kylie Cosmetics’ most popular image had almost four times as many likes at 618k and six times as many comments at 1881.
 Kylie Cosmetics was also posting at a rate of 55 posts in the month so far versus 32 posts for Mac.

 Yet even these large engagement numbers pale in comparison to Kylie Jenner’s own reach with a post of her child attracting 10.4 million likes and 69,000 comments.
 This level of social following has allowed her to market directly to her followers and customers at zero cost.

-Brusher ranges. @kyliecosmetics instagram
+High Gloss. @kyliecosmetics instagram

 Kylie Cosmetics has also used controversial tactics, such as when she named some of her brusher ranges 'Barely Legal', 'X-rated' and 'Virginity'.
 This drove negative engagement around marketing names like this given the young age of some of her customers.
 But the ultimate result was more coverage on social and traditional media.